Luzira

-Luzira is a suburb of Kampala, the capital of Uganda.
-It is best known for the country's main prison, Luzira Maximum Security Prison, which has seen significant redevelopment thanks to the work of African Prisons Project, a charity based in the UK and Kampala.
+Luzira is a town in Kampala the capital city of Uganda.
+It is best known for the country's main prison and inbuilt health center accessible by public, Luzira Maximum Security Prison, which has seen significant redevelopment thanks to the work of the government of Uganda and African Prisons Project, a charity based in the UK and Kampala.

 Location

 Luzira lies in Nakawa Division, one of the five administrative divisions of Kampala.
 It is located approximately 10 km, by road, southeast of the central business district of Kampala.
 It is bordered by Butabika to the north, Mutungo and Kitintale to the northwest, Mpanga to the west, Port Bell to the south and an inlet of Lake Victoria to the east.
 The coordinates of Luzira are:0°18'06.0"N, 32°38'42.0"E (Latitude:0.301667; Longitude:32.644999).

 Overview

 Luzira is the name that the indigenous Baganda use to refer to the general neighborhood.
 Port Bell is the area where the landing pier is situated, at the tip of the peninsular into Lake Victoria, in the most southern part of the general Luzira neighborhood.
 Mpanga is the location of Uganda's maximum security prison, located in the western part of the general Luzira neighborhood.
 The central part of Luzira is mainly an industrial park, where most of the factories are located.
 The eastern part of Luzira township is mainly a middle-class residential neighborhood.
 Prehistoric artifacts dating back to around 1000 AD, have been uncovered at the site where the maximum security prison is located.
 This includes the famous Luzira Head, which is currently housed in the British Museum.